rodmcnew/RcmUser/README.md

 There are a limited amount of included HTML views/pages.

-Views are designed using Twitter Boostrap and AngularJS.
+Views are designed using Twitter Bootstrap and AngularJS.
             /**
              * RcmUserAdminApiUserRoles
              * API for listing, creating and deleting user roles as a group